spnda/volvo_vida_db/README.md

 Some of the SQL commands in the scripts I converted from [Tigo2000's repository](https://github.com/Tigo2000/Volvo-VIDA/).
 A lot of the information and ideas als come from that repository.

-The Python scripts use pandas and duckdb (pandasql was extremely slow) to work with the data.
+The Python scripts use duckdb and pandas to work with the data.

 ### Extracting data from the database